uaineteine/ArxivAPI/readme.md

 ```

 4. **Perform the predictions**
-  - Vectorise the new text reports using the same vectoriser and predict the topics for the new text reports using the trained classifier.
+  - Vectorise the new text reports and predict the topics for the new text reports using the trained classifier.
   - Call the read\_all function to read all text files in the "test reports" directory that end with "test.txt".
-  - Define a function predictOnReports that takes the trained classifier, the vectoriser, and new text reports as input
+  - Define a function predictOnReports that takes the trained classifier, the vectoriser, and new text reports as input.
-  - Call the predictOnReports function from the MultinomialNB module to make predictions on the test\_reports using the trained classifier and the vectoriser.
-Store the predictions in predictions.

 ```python
 test_reports = read_reports.read_all("test reports", "test.txt")